userthreads/msi-uefi-bootloader-limine-fix/README.md

-if you use ventoy, you should be able to select the bootx64 method in f4 menu, other than that, msi bootloader should recognize your drive where is linux and limine installed now
+if you use ventoy, you should be able to select the bootx64 method in f4 menu, other than that, msi bootloader should recognize your drive where is linux and limine installed now and, you shouldn't waste your time by manually going to limine bootloader folder and booting from the file!